Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Alsace Market| ©Thio Noel

 Every year in Paris a Christmas market is installed in the image and likeness of the German shepherds.
-In them you will be able to find the typical products of that region, such as sauerkraut, kougelhopf(a kind of sweet brioche in the shape of a volcano), jams, gingerbread and various types of cheeses.
+There you will be able to find the typical products of that region, such as sauerkraut, kougelhopf(a kind of sweet brioche in the shape of a volcano), jams, gingerbread and various types of cheeses.

 If you go with children on December 6, the day of St. Nicholas, they will receive as a gift a free gingerbread and cinnamon in the shape of the saint.